-1. Latin American Studies majors are encouraged to spend a semester or a year on a program in Latin America approved by the University's International Studies Committee.
+1. Latin American Studies majors are encouraged to spend a semester or a year on a program in Latin America approved by the University's Office of Study Abroad Committee.
 LAST faculty members regard study abroad as a serious part of the major, so students should discuss their plans with their advisors or with the Chair as soon as possible.
 Please note that at least eight of the 12 courses required to complete the LAST major must be taken at Wesleyan.

 2. Credit is regularly granted toward the LAST major through the following programs: